(Don't Fear) The Reaper: In other media

 Stephen King cited the song as one of his inspirations for his novel The Stand.
 He began the novel a year earlier, in 1975, but developed writer's block.
 The song was released around that time and its lyrics are quoted at the novel's beginning.
 It also appears as the opening theme song for the 1994 TV miniseries based on the novel, and was used as the end credits music for the fifth episode of the 2020–21 miniseries adaptation.

 In the 1978 film Halloween, the song plays in the car when Jamie Lee Curtis's and Nancy Kyes's characters, Laurie Strode and Annie Brackett, are being stalked by serial killer Michael Myers.
 It is the only licensed song featured in the film.
 It is used again in the 2022 sequel Halloween Ends, playing over the final scene and ending credits.

 In the 1994 book The Discworld Companion, by Terry Pratchett and Stephen Briggs, the family motto of Mort of Sto Helit is revealed to be "Non Timetis Messor", dog Latin for "don't fear the reaper".
 This is referenced again in Pratchett's 1997 novel Hogfather, the first reference in the mainline Discworld series.
 In 2010, Hubert Chesshyre designed Pratchett's coat of arms, which features the motto "Noli Timere Messorem", a corrected Latin translation of "don't fear the reaper".

 The 1994 film The Stoned Age features the song when a character calls it "a pussy song" despite being performed by Blue Oyster Cult.

 The 2022 horror film X by A24 has the song playing on the protagonists' van radio at the film's climactic midpoint.
 The slasher nature of the scene, as well as the film's setting in 1979, suggests an intentional homage by director Ti West to Halloween.

-Variations of the song are used throughout the 2021 video game Returnal: the vocal melody played on a piano appears as a key memory of the protagonist, an expansion of that theme is played on an organ by one of the bosses, and the original song appears unaltered in a flashback sequence.

 The 2006 video game Prey features the song playing on a jukebox as Jen's bar is attacked.

-The Simpsons season 13 episode 2, "The Parent Rap" references the song, which also plays during the episode's end credits, and inspired the title of a later episode.
-George Meyer, one of the writers, later got to meet the band, who said that they were "stoked" to be referenced in a Simpsons episode.

-The 2022 Netflix series 1899 features the song in Episode 4 before the end credits roll.

-The 2013 Netflix series Orange Is the New Black features the song in Episode 26 (the last episode of Season 2) before the end credits roll.
+The 2013 television series Orange Is the New Black features the song in Episode 26 (the last episode of Season 2) before the end credits roll.

+The 2021 video game Returnal features the song playing in the background while Selene is driving.

 The song was featured in the video game Fortnite Festival.

+The 2nd season of television series Wednesday (2025) features the cello solo arrangement for the song in Episode 6 and the cello pop arrangement sang by Bella Poarch on original soundtrack.

+The 2022 television series Reacher features the song in (Season 4, Episode 6) as the protagonist and costar await their death before the end credits roll.

+The trailer for a 2026 television series Crystal Lake, using the song.